bagder/daniel.haxx.se/about.md

 acknowlede outstanding contributions to Open Source Software and Hardware in Europe.
 Something I of course want to help facilitate.

+Part of their motivation said:

+This inaugural award, corresponding with an invitation to the European Open Source Academy, recognises your exceptional contribution as a European open source leader whose impact has transformed the European and global technological landscape, and whose engagement has highly contributed to a thriving open source community in Europe.
+Your founding and continuous contribution to cURL has had a tremendous impact on the global and European technological landscape thanks to its innovative nature.
+We also want to recognise your continuous commitment to open source maintenance and knowledge sharing, positioning you as a leading and respected figure in the European open source community.

+## Developer of the year

+In September of 2025 I was awarded *Developer of the year* in Sweden at a prize gala in Stockholm.
+Their motivation (transleted from Swedish):

+This year’s winner is a developer with a lifelong passion for technology and problem solving.
+His interest was awaken already in the 1980s with a commodore64 and has since grown into a career characterized by curiosity and drive.
+After starting his professional life at IBM, the developer has contributed to the open source world for a long time – both as a coder and as an ambassador for open collaboration.
+For this year’s winner, development is also a way to understand people and the most challenging part of technology is the collaboration between them.
+He created curl, one of the world’s most installed software products, with over 20 billion installations.

+## Royal Academy of Engineering Science

+In October 2025 I was awarded a gold medal by the Swedid Royal Academy of Engineering Science.
+Their motivation:

+Daniel Stenberg, software developer, is awarded IVA’s Gold Medal for his outstanding contributions to software development, where he has played a central role in internet infrastructure and open source software.
+Through his work with curl – a tool now used by billions of devices worldwide – he has enabled reliable and secure data transfer over the internet, not only between traditional computer programmes but also across smartphones, vehicles, satellites and spacecraft.

 ## Future

 I never plan never far ahead.